Subscribe to our Newsletter

 Fu-Ru-Ken Restaurant, Tokyo, Japan

-So to the serious bit I suppose.
+So to the serious bit, I suppose.

 Another major thank you to Noel-san, Hideki-san and Hitoko-san for such a wonderful evening and experience.
 I did indeed need a few beers afterwards ha ha.
 It was great.

-I think UK should adopt a more Japanese and Spanish style of eating – tapas rocks as you can try many dishes and if one does not take your fancy, hey you got another 10 dishes coming.
+I think the UK should adopt a more Japanese and Spanish style of eating – tapas rocks as you can try many dishes and if one does not take your fancy, hey you got another 10 dishes coming.

 Fu-Ru-Ken Restaurant Address: Tokyo, Minato-ku, Nishi-Azabu 2-25-12 Nishi-Azabu Eitobiru 2F